coriolinus/oauth2-article/article.md

 ![](https://aaronparecki.com/2012/07/29/2/oauth-authorization-prompt.png)

-Assuming the user approves, the OAUth2 server then redirects them back to the callback URI that you provided, including **authorization code** in the query parameters: `GET https://api.yourapp.com/oauth2/callback/?code=AUTH_CODE`.
+Assuming the user approves, the OAUth2 server then redirects them back to the callback URI that you provided, including an **authorization code** in the query parameters: `GET https://api.yourapp.com/oauth2/callback/?code=AUTH_CODE`.
 This is a fast-expiring, single-use token; immediately upon its receipt, your server should turn around and make another request to the OAuth2 provider, including both the auth code and your client secret: `POST https://oauth2provider.com/token/?grant_type=authorization_code&code=AUTH_CODE&redirect_uri=CALLBACK_URI&client_id=CLIENT_KEY&client_secret=CLIENT_SECRET`.

 This request provides both your client key and your client secret, alongside the authorization code, and your callback URI.
 If everything matches up, the server returns an **access token**, with which you can make calls to that provider while authenticated as the user.
 As the request is generated directly from your server to the OAuth2 server over a TLS-secured connection, your client secret is never revealed to the client or to any attacker.